 I have ridden bikes near Las Vegas, at Bootleg Canyon, an awesome area of semi-urban trails that feel like a gift for locals.
 I’ve rock climbed and hiked in Red Rocks.
-Both places that are so close and so unobtainable from my perch in the air conditioned co-working space (that is a just a glass box built inside a giant convention center lobby.
+Both places are so close and so unobtainable from my perch in the air-conditioned co-working space (that is just a glass box built inside a giant convention center lobby.
 There are possibly real ferns pushing against the glass.
-I think real, since some look dead.).
+I think real since some look dead.).

 But I am at a point in my life where the knowledge weighs heavily that each minute I spend in avoidably crappy situations (even when I use that time to practice focusing on the positive) is a minute I will never have the opportunity to live again.
 Rather, how about avoiding the crap and going for a bike ride instead?
 Or a hike in the mountains with the dogs?
 Let’s go look at the real sky, the real clouds, maybe have a chance encounter with a hawk or a fox.
 I want to grab my family and head to the sparsely inhabited hills, look at stars and listen to the wind.